Naereen/web-sphinx/sublimetext.en.rst

 .. note:: Purely objective

    This list simply reflects my daily use of ST3.
-These choices are purely objective
+These choices are purely objective.
+   For instance, `this article <http://blog.generalassemb.ly/sublime-text-3-tips-tricks-shortcuts/>`_ also presents a list of good plugins to use.

 Some specific configuration grafts